|Questions and Answers|

 Answer : Pali

 Question No. 17.
-Which country has the highest number of Buddhists in the world?
+Which country has the most of the Buddhists (in case of total number of people) in the world?

 Answer : China (Approximately half of the world's Buddhist live in China)

 Question No. 18.
-In which country is the statue of 'Leshan Giant Buddha' located?
+Where is the statue of 'Leshan Giant Buddha' located?

 Question No. 19.
 Which state in India has the largest number of Buddhists?